De Havilland Vampire: Production and further development

 An alternative powerplant to the de Havilland Goblin soon became available in the form of the Rolls-Royce Nene, another turbojet engine capable of generating similar levels of thrust.
 The name Vampire II was given to three experimental Nene-powered Vampires, which were used to assess their performance.
 One of these was evaluated by the RAF before it was decided that the rival Goblin would be adopted for the RAF Vampires instead; another contributed to development work for the Vampires for the Royal Australian Air Force (RAAF).

 Although the Nene had a higher thrust than the Goblin, the level flight speed was no greater.
 To reduce the intake losses caused by having to feed air to the rear face of the impeller of the Nene, two additional intakes were added behind the cockpit; these caused elevator reversal and buffeting, which in turn reduced the Vampire's Mach limit.
 The Vampires of the RAAF were powered by the Nene engine; these were initially outfitted with dorsal intakes, later moved underneath the fuselage.
 In 1949, Boulton Paul Aircraft redesigned the wing-root intakes and internal ducting based on the installation of the Nene in the prototype Hawker Sea Hawk.
 The Mistral, the French name for their models of the Vampire, also used the Nene engine with Boulton Paul intakes.

 The Vampire III was the first of several models that sought to address the demands for greater range from the type.
 Underwing fuel drop-tanks of 100 and 200 gallon capacities were fitted; other modifications included lowering the tailplane and reshaping the vertical surfaces of the tail.
 The design changes to accommodate the hardpoint-mounted drop-tanks had the benefit of enabling the carriage of various stores and readied the type for ground-attack operations.
 The wing was considerably modified to improve low altitude performance, the span was reduced by 2 ft with the adoption of square-cut wing tips, the wing skins thickened and the undercarriage modified to withstand the increased weight.

-In total 3,268 Vampires were built in 15 versions, including twin-seat night fighters, trainers and carrier-based Sea Vampires.
+In total 3,268 Vampires were built in 15 versions, including two-seat night fighters, trainers and carrier-based Sea Vampires.
 The Vampire was used by 31 air forces.
 Germany, the Netherlands, Spain and the U.S. were the only major Western powers not to use the aircraft.